Choquequirao Trek Day 1: Cusco – Capuliyoc – La Playa

 - Taxes included

-Satellite Phones: Our top priority will always be the safety of our clients and our team.
+2. Satellite Phones: Our top priority will always be the safety of our clients and our team.
 While all our guides are prepared and trained to deal with most issues clients have on the mountain.
 Being a phone call away from any doctor, hospital, or friend helps everyone feel assured that they are safe.
 Radios, which all our guides have, are limited in how far they can reach, so Apple Travel Peru has added Satellite Phones to every trek.
 Every guide will have a fully charged phone that can be used anywhere on the mountain to connect us anywhere in the world.
-And they can be used by our clients for non-emergencies as well.
+Our clients can use them for non-emergencies as well.
 While they are not cheap to use, they are available just in case you need to check in on the puppy you left at home with grandma.

 Our 5D/4N Choquequirao Trek includes a personal porter to carry up to 8 kg/16 lbs of your belongings.
 We do book by the size of the group because this trek does not go to Machu Picchu, so it tends to be less popular.